Skip to main content

 gnomADPopulationAllele frequencies across global populations

-Ensembl VEPAnnotationConsequence prediction, transcript mapping, HGVS
+Ensembl VEPAnnotationConsequence prediction, transcript mapping, HGVS nomenclature

 RefSeqAnnotationTranscript definitions and gene models

-AlphaMissensePredictionDeep learning-based missense pathogenicity
+AlphaMissensePredictionDeep learning-based missense pathogenicity scores

 SIFTPredictionSequence homology-based functional impact